MBoemo/DNAscent/docs/source/forkSense.rst

 All output bed files have the following space-separated columns:

 * chromosome name,
-* 5' boundary of the origin (or terminiation site, or fork),
+* 5' boundary on the reference of the origin (or terminiation site, or fork),
-* 3' boundary of the origin (or terminiation site, or fork),
+* 3' boundary on the reference of the origin (or terminiation site, or fork),
 * readID,
-* 5' boundary of the mapped read,
+* 5' boundary on the reference of the mapped read,
-* 3' boundary of the mapped read,
+* 3' boundary on the reference of the mapped read,
 * strand mapped to (fwd or rev),
+* For forks only: span of the fork call on the query sequence (in bp),
-* fork stall score (for forks only; see below).
+* For forks only: fork stall score (see below).

+For fork speed calculations, we recommend using the span of the fork call on the query sequence as the distance travelled by the fork during the analoguee pulse.
+This helps avoid bias from insertions or deletions with respect to the reference genome.

 For origins and termination sites, the “resolution” of the calls (i.e., the third column minus the second column) will depend on your experimental setup.
 In synchronised early S-phase cells, the genomic distance between the 5’ and 3’ boundaries likely to be small for origins and large for termination sites, as the leftward- and rightward-moving forks should be together near the origin.
 In asynchronous or mid/late S-phase cells, the origin calls may appear to be a “lower’’ resolution (i.e., larger differences between the 5’ and 3’ boundaries) as the forks from a single origin will have travelled some distance before the pulses.
 When both forks are together at an origin, the origin bed file will record the midpoint of the analogue segment for the analogue that was pulsed first.